sethseokheehan/sethseokheehan/_pages/about.md

   more_info: "Email: seth.s.han.29{at}dartmouth.edu"

 notice:
-  title: "Summer 2026: open to research / biz dev internships"
+  title: "Summer 2026: open to undergraduate research internships"
   text: >-
-    I'm actively looking for a Summer 2026 research position (Computer Vision / AI Safety) or a business development internship.
+    I'm actively looking for a summer 2026 research positions in trustworthy AI, AI safety, or AI alignment.
     If you're hiring, I'd love to connect.

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page